Skip to main content

 Fractional Head of Demand

-Best suited when pipeline creation, campaign operations, paid efficiency, partner motion, or sales-marketing handoff is the core failure point.
+Fits when pipeline creation, campaign operations, paid efficiency, partner motion, or the sales-marketing handoff is the core failure point.

-The title is not the product; the operating mandate is.
+The title is not the product.
+The mandate is.

-At Nyman Media, we treat “fractional marketing leader” as the category and then define the seat after diagnosis.
-A company may think it needs a fractional CMO when the real gap is demand leadership.
-Another may ask for a fractional head of growth when the real issue is positioning and executive narrative.
+"Fractional marketing leader" is the category; the seat gets named only after a diagnosis of the binding constraint.
+The rule: pick the title from what is broken, not from the org chart you aspire to.
+A founder may ask for a fractional CMO when the real shortfall is demand leadership.
+Another may ask for a fractional head of growth when the actual issue is positioning and the story the executive team tells.

 Why it matters now

-Marketing teams are being asked to do more with less tolerance for vague activity.
+Marketing teams are being asked to do more, with less patience for activity that goes nowhere.
 AI has changed content production, buyer research, sales enablement, and campaign operations, but it has not replaced the need for judgment.
-Companies need senior operators who can separate useful automation from expensive noise.
+Companies need people senior enough to tell useful automation apart from expensive noise.

 Founder-led marketing with inconsistent messaging